Multiple Addictions: Mixing Alcohol With Pills

 A Benadryl-alcohol interaction is probably something few of us consider, as the medication is a staple in the medicine cabinet.
 So if you’re inquiring, “can you take Benadryl with alcohol,” you now know that although it is a seemingly innocuous medication, taking Benadryl with alcohol is never advisable and should be avoided at all costs.

-Found in many over-the-counter allergy and cold medications, pseudophedrine reduces nasal congestion by constricting blood vessels in the sinuses and decreasing mucus production.
+Found in many over-the-counter allergy and cold medications, pseudoephedrine reduces nasal congestion by constricting blood vessels in the sinuses and decreasing mucus production.
 Considered a mild stimulant, pseudophedrine counteracts alcohol’s sedative effects.

-Consequently, mixing alcohol with pseudophedrine puts you at risk for alcohol poisoning or overdosing on cold medications, since alcohol and pseudophedrine counteract each other’s side effects on the central nervous system.
+Consequently, mixing alcohol with pseudoephedrine puts you at risk for alcohol poisoning or overdosing on cold medications, since alcohol and pseudoephedrine counteract each other’s side effects on the central nervous system.
 Additional dangers of taking pseudophedrine and alcohol together include nausea, vomiting, irregular heartbeat, anxiety, tremors and spiking blood pressure.

 Mixing Alcohol and Paracetamol (Tylenol)